B4nan/mikro-di/README.md

 ## Circular dependencies detection

-Before building the container, simple DFS algorithm is used to look up cyclic dependencies.
+Before building the container, simple DFS algorithm is used to look up cyclic dependencies and when found, it raises an error.

-When